Official Texas Holdem Rules

 Once the betting round on the flop completes (meaning any players who want to see the next card have matched the value of any bets), the dealer again ‘burns” one card face-down out of play followed by a single card face-up in the middle of the table beside the 3 flop cards (see image below).
 Once the turn has been dealt the third betting round starts.

 The third betting round in Limit Hold’em is identical to the flop betting round with one single exception: The size of a bet for this round, and the final betting round, is doubled meaning that to make a bet in our game will now cost a player 50¢.
 In No-Limit Hold’em a player can again bet any amount of their chips as long as it’s at least twice the big blind or double that of any previous bet.

 Assuming more than one player is left having not folded on one of the previous streets, the river is now dealt.
 Dealing the river is identical as dealing the turn with one card being burned facedown followed by a single card face-up.

 This is the final street and no more cards will be dealt in this hand.
-The betting round is identical to the betting round on the turn.
+The final betting round is identical to the Texas Holdem round on the turn.